ssloy/penny/README.md

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/penny_motherboard.jpg)

 ### The proximity sensor
-Penny has two eyes, each one is composed of an infrared LED and a corresponding phototransistor.
+Penny has two eyes, each one is made of an infrared LED and a corresponding phototransistor.
 The LED emits infrared light; this light propagates through the air and once it hits an object it is reflected back towards the phototransistor.
 If the object is close, the reflected light will be stronger than if the object is further away.
 Note that while the infrared light is not visible by a human eye, some cameras may see it and show it on the recordings,